Utopialvo/RadiON/README.md

 # RadiON

 FM transmitter for raspberry pi.
-Works on alAutomatic backup (in /backup) with one time in hour.l raspberry's ARMv8.
+Works on all raspberry's ARMv8.

 1) Connect wire (30-40 centimeters) to GPIO4 that make device work.
 2) Run start.py with argv[1] (start/stop/restart).